Most Popular

 If approved, the sponsored relative receives a Confirmation of Permanent Residence (COPR) and a permanent resident visa (where applicable).
 They must land in Canada before the COPR expiry to activate PR status.
 Spousal Open Work Permit (SOWP) holders inland transition seamlessly to PR.

 Understanding the Canada Family Sponsorship process is essential to prepare a strong application and avoid refusals.
-Each stream has specific eligibility rules, undertaking lengths, and documentation expectations — the spousal stream prioritises proof of a genuine relationship, while the Parents and Grandparents Program tests the sponsor's three-year income history.
+Each stream has specific eligibility rules, undertaking lengths, and documentation expectations.
+Reviewing program-specific rules, ensuring accurate forms, obtaining police clearances, and closely monitoring the annual Interest to Sponsor window for parents will significantly improve your approval chances.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Family Sponsorship FAQs guide to know the answers of all your questions.